 If open-mindedness is one of the essentials of recovery, as we read in the Big Book, then it follows that narrow-mindedness is one of its chief stumbling blocks.
 Yet few of us would see it that way.
 As it applies to us, that is.
 We are more than ready to identify the defect in others—to take their inventory rather than ours.
 How many of us have given any serious thought to the possibility we might be affected by the same ailment?
 How many of us have included it in the list of defects to examine in ourselves when working Steps 4 and 10?

 Like pride, narrow-mindedness seems to be intrinsic to the self.
 It is, we might say, a built-in form of self-centeredness.
-Narrow-mindedness disposes me to see the world in terms of the constituent elements of my self, the conglomeration of factors that define me and make me who I am: my sex, race, nationality, ethnicity, class, culture, language, religion and politics, to name the most significant.
+Narrow-mindedness disposes me to see the world in terms of the constituent elements of my individual self, the conglomeration of factors that define me and make me who I am: my sex, race, nationality, ethnicity, class, culture, language, religion, and politics, to name the most significant.

 It is for this reason that narrow-mindedness is a stumbling block to recovery.
 AA is about growth, and especially about spiritual growth.
-“When the spiritual malady is overcome,” says the Big Book, “we straighten out mentally and physically (p.
-64).”
+“When the spiritual malady is overcome,” says the Big Book, “we straighten out mentally and physically" (p.
+64).
 Yet it is precisely the spiritual “angle” of the program to which narrow-mindedness makes us resistant.

 This is true of all of us.
-Believer, ex-believer, unbeliever, we all come to AA with our set ideas about God and religion, ideas which not infrequently clash with 12-Step spirituality.
+Believer, ex-believer, unbeliever, we all come to AA with set ideas about God and religion, ideas which not infrequently clash with 12-Step spirituality.
 AA asks us to set those ideas aside and to open ourselves to a message we have never heard before, to an experience we have never had.
-The goal is a spiritual awakening which can deliver us from the obsession to drink and bring about a complete transformation in us.
+The goal is a spiritual awakening that can deliver us from the obsession to drink and bring about a complete transformation in us.

 Narrow-mindedness stands in the way of this process.
-It affects the way we work all of the Steps, but it becomes a major problem with the more obviously God Steps: Steps 2, 3, 5, 6, 7, and 11.
+It affects the way we work all the Steps, but it becomes a major problem with the more obviously God Steps: Steps 2, 3, 5, 6, 7, and 11.
 How open are we really to the idea that God can restore us to sanity, that he really cares about us, that he can remove our defects of character?
 How receptive are we to the proposition that we can make conscious contact with him, that he has a will for us, and that he can give us the knowledge and the power to carry it out?

-Blissful because, as a product of narrow-mindedness, ignorance simplifies everything—whether about God, the world, or other people.
-It allows us to be happily insular, provincial, and parochial.
+Blissful because, as a product of narrow-mindedness, ignorance self-conveniently simplifies everything—whether about God, the world, or other people.
+It allows us to be happily insular, provincial, parochial.
 It makes it easy for us to deal in stereotypes and indulge biases and prejudices.
 We can be self-righteous, doctrinaire, dogmatic, sectarian, petty, partisan or one-sided and be totally oblivious to the fact.